 How it works

-Register today and your iDonate fundraising page will be set up for you. iDonate is an online fundraising platform which you can use to collect your donations.
-Personalise your fundraising page and let your family and friends know you are taking part by sharing a link to your page through your social media.
+Register today and your iDonate fundraising page will be set up for you. iDonate is an online fundraising platform that you can use to collect your donations.
+Personalise your fundraising page with details of how you’ll be staying active and let your family and friends know you are taking part by sharing a link to your page through your social media.